 Clinical studies have been made in varying areas of handling addiction and substance abuse to make improvements, enhance the positive outcomes of addiction treatments and continue helping people with getting clean.
-The goal of a clinical approach to substance abuse is improvement and finding new ways of using existing treatment methods and to create innovative and modernized programs that provide help getting sober and with getting clean.
+The goal of having different approaches to substance abuse treatment is an improvement and finding new ways of using existing treatment methods and to create innovative and modernized programs that provide help getting sober and with getting clean.

 There are several different types of evidence-based approaches to substance abuse treatment.
 They range from behavioral therapies, pharmacotherapies, and behavioral therapies which are primarily for adolescents.